ibm-cloud-docs/cloud-object-storage/libraries/go.md

 ## Creating a client and sourcing credentials
 {: #client-credentials}

 To connect to COS, a client is created and configured by providing credential information (API key and service instance ID).
 These values can also be automatically sourced from a credentials file or from environment variables.

-After generating a [Service Credential](/docs/services/cloud-object-storage/iam/service-credentials.html), the resulting JSON document can be saved to `~/.bluemix/cos_credentials`.
-The SDK will automatically source credentials from this file unless other credentials are explicitly set during client creation.
-If the `cos_credentials` file contains HMAC keys the client will authenticate with a signature, otherwise the client will use the provided API key to authenticate using a bearer token.
+The credentials can be found by creating a [Service Credential](/docs/services/cloud-object-storage/iam/service-credentials.html), or through the CLI.

 If migrating from AWS S3, you can also source credentials data from  `~/.aws/credentials` in the format: